 The metamodeling environment has been extended with a new decorator component in version 1.2 or later.
 It displays UML classes including their stereotypes and attributes.
-Proxies also show this information It resizes UML classes accordingly.
-Note that the figures below show the old appearance of metamodels.
+Proxies also show this information.
+It resizes UML classes accordingly.

-GME 3 adds a OCL syntax checker add-on to the metamodeling environment.
+GME has a OCL syntax checker add-on for the metamodeling environment.
 Every time a constraint expression attribute is changed, this add-on is activated.
 Note that the target paradigm information is not available to this tool, therefore, it cannot check arguments and parameters, such as kindname.
 These can only be checked at constraint evaluation time in your target environment.

+8.1.
 Step by step guide to basic metamodeling